juev/awesome-stars/README.md

 ## [Go](id:go)

+- [huandu/xstrings](https://github.com/huandu/xstrings) – Implements string functions widely used in other languages but absent in Go.
 - [mickael-menu/zk](https://github.com/mickael-menu/zk) – A plain text note-taking assistant
 - [hherman1/gq](https://github.com/hherman1/gq) – jq but using go instead
 - [brimdata/zed](https://github.com/brimdata/zed) – Tooling for super-structured data: a new and easier way to manipulate data